 When hyperventilation in healthy people, EEG changes were mild.
 There was a slight, albeit significant, increase in the relative spectral power of the delta activity in most parts of the brain with the exception of the left temporal region.
 There was a decrease in the relative potency of beta1 activity in the right temporal region.
 Changes in the relative spectral power of other EEG frequency ranges were not statistically significant .

-The positive correlation between the relative spectral power of the alpha rhythm in the occipital region and the UPP in the same brain region during hyperventilation persisted in the state of calm wakefulness ( = 0.55; = 0.035).
+The positive correlation between the relative spectral power of the alpha rhythm in the occipital region and the UPP in the same brain region during hyperventilation persisted in the state of calm wakefulness ( r = 0.55; p = 0.035).

-There was no association of beta activity parameters with UPP during hyperventilation, however, changes in beta1 activity in the central region correlated with shifts in local UPP in the same brain region ( = 0.56; = 0.031).
+There was no association of beta activity parameters with UPP during hyperventilation, however, changes in beta1 activity in the central region correlated with shifts in local UPP in the same brain region ( r = 0.56; p = 0.031).

 Thus, with hyperventilation in healthy subjects, the correlation dependence between SCP and EEG was essentially the same as in rest.
 However, the relationship between these parameters became less close, which may indicate the appearance of additional factors that alter the dependence existing in the background.
 The most important of these factors is the difference in the mechanisms that cause a shift in the cerebral pH to the acidic side, at rest and during hyperventilation.
 At rest, high SCP values reflect a decrease in cerebral pH, associated with a high intensity of aerobic energy exchange.
 During hyperventilation, brain acidification is largely